Presbyterian vs Episcopalian: Comparison

 Presbyterian and Episcopalian: What’s In a Name?

 The terms Episcopalian, Church of England, and Anglican are often used synonymously, though each term is partially unique.
-In general use, the terms refer to the same historic branch of Christianity.
-In narrow use, history and geography nuance their meaning.
+The terms generally refer to the same historic branch of Christianity.
+In narrow use, history, and geography nuance their meaning.

 TermMeaning

 Church of EnglandThe term refers to the Protestant branch Henry VIII and his successors established in England in the 16th century.
-In America at the time of the Revolutionary War, church members increasingly identified themselves as “Episcopalian” because of tension between the Americans and English.
+In America during the Revolutionary War, church members increasingly identified themselves as “Episcopalian” because of tension between the Americans and the English.

-AnglicanFrom the Latin phrase ecclesia anglicana, the terms means the “English Church.”
+AnglicanFrom the Latin phrase ecclesia anglicana, the term means the “English Church.”
 This term is less common in America.
 “Episcopalian” denominations and churches are considered part of the worldwide “Anglican” communion.

 Many Americans who supported and led the war effort against the British belonged to the Church of England, including George Washington.
-After the war was over, representatives met to establish a denomination independent of the Church of England.
+After the war, representatives met to establish a denomination independent of the Church of England.

 What does Presbyterian mean?